-Let’s take a look at their nutritional data and find out more.
+Let’s take a look and check out their nutritional data and find out more.

-In particular, their acidic, water, sugar, fat, salt, calcium, and phosphorus content is of most significance as far as rabbits are concerned.
+In particular, their salt, calcium, phosphorus, fat, acidic and water content is of particular interest as far as rabbits are concerned.

 Nutritional value per 100 g (3.5 oz)